Foreign direct investment: FDI

-FDI flows are more likely to go countries with democratic institutions.
+Foreign Direct Investment tends to increase with the democracy index of the country for countries where the share of natural resources in total exports is low.
+For countries with high natural resource export share, the FDI tends to decrease with a higher democracy index.

 A 2010 meta-analysis of the effects of foreign direct investment (FDI) on local firms in developing and transition countries suggests that foreign investment robustly increases local productivity growth.

+From 1992 until at least 2023, the United States and China have been the top two destinations for FDI.

 Europe

 According to a study conducted by EY, France was in 2020 the largest foreign direct investment recipient in Europe, ahead of the UK and Germany.
 EY attributed this as a "direct result of President Macron's reforms of labor laws and corporate taxation, which were well received by domestic and international investors alike."
 Moreover, 24 countries of the EU made an investment into Armenian economy since the year of Armenian Independence.

+European scale-ups that achieve significant growth are frequently acquired by foreign entities, with over 60% of these acquisitions involving buyers from outside the EU, predominantly from the United States.

 China

-FDI in China, also known as RFDI (renminbi foreign direct investment), has increased considerably in the last decade, reaching $19.1 billion in the first six months of 2012, making China the largest recipient of foreign direct investment at that point of time and topping the United States which had $17.4 billion of FDI.
+FDI in China, also known as RFDI (renminbi foreign direct investment), largely began in the late 1970s due to the reform and opening-up economic policies of paramount leader Deng Xiaoping.
+Foreign direct investment increased considerably in the 2000s, reaching $19.1 billion in the first six months of 2012, making China the largest recipient of foreign direct investment at that point of time and topping the United States which had $17.4 billion of FDI.
 In 2013 the FDI flow into China was $24.1 billion, resulting in a 34.7% market share of FDI into the Asia-Pacific region.
 By contrast, FDI out of China in 2013 was $8.97 billion, 10.7% of the Asia-Pacific share.
-During the global financial crisis FDI fell by over one-third in 2009 but rebounded in 2010.
+As a result of the Great Recession, FDI fell by over one-third in 2009 but rebounded in 2010.
 China implemented the Foreign Investment Law in 2020.
+FDI in China dropped to a 30-year-low in 2024, which was attributed to anti-espionage crackdowns from China and a rise in sanctions for industries like semiconductors.

 India

 Foreign investment was introduced in 1991 under Foreign Exchange Management Act (FEMA), driven by then finance minister Manmohan Singh.
 India disallowed overseas corporate bodies (OCB) to invest in India.
 India imposes cap on equity holding by foreign investors in various sectors, current FDI in aviation and insurance sectors is limited to a maximum of 49%.
-A 2012 UNCTAD survey projected India as the second most important FDI destination (after China) for transnational corporations during 2010–2012.
-As per the data, the sectors that attracted higher inflows were services, telecommunication, construction activities and computer software and hardware.
-Mauritius, Singapore, US and UK were among the leading sources of FDI.
-Based on UNCTAD data FDI flows were $10.4 billion, a drop of 43% from the first half of the last year.
 In 2015, India emerged as top FDI destination surpassing China and the US.
 India attracted FDI of $31 billion compared to $28 billion and $27 billion of China and the US respectively.

+Iran

+Iranian companies saw some improvement of FDI investment as of 2015 because of JCPOA.
+Some investment is much needed in Iranian oil industry.
+By 2023 due to condition of Iranian economy FDI had decreased by 82%.